 These pages include a step-by-step guide of your university application journey and information to help you at every stage.

-We understand that the last two years have been a challenging time for students, so if you're concerned about your grades, applying to us or preparing for your interview, then please don't worry.
-We're here to help you and you'll find support throughout our Application Toolkit pages and plenty of ways to contact us if you need help.
+We understand that the last few years have been a challenging time for students, so if you're concerned about your grades, applying to us or preparing for your interview, then please don't worry.
+We're here to support you and you'll find advice throughout our Application Toolkit pages and plenty of ways to contact us if you need help.